-PEAKS 32 bit version is produced only for compatibility on older 32 bit operating system.
-It is strongly recommended to use PEAKS 64 bit version on 64 bit operating systems.
-Due to the memory limitation for 32 bit Java, a typical configuration for a computer with 4GB RAM looks like the following.
+The PEAKS 32-bit version is produced only for compatibility on older 32-bit operating systems.
+It is strongly recommended to use the PEAKS 64-bit version on 64-bit operating systems.
+Due to the memory limitation for 32-bit Java, a typical configuration for a computer with 4GB RAM looks like the following.

 The total amount of memory used by PEAKS is Computing Node JVM Heap Size (MB) multiplied by the Number of Computing Nodes to Start plus the Main Program JVM Heap Size (MB).
-In this case, 10241+1024=2048 MB.
+In this case, 10241+1024=2048MB.
 In some systems, PEAKS may not start with 1024MB assigned to the main program due to other programs running on the system.
 Lowering the Main Program JVM Heap Size (MB) to 800 may help solve the issue.